mohedano-j/southwind/README.md

 ## Overview

-Southwind is a sample React application using MobX running on ASP.NET core.
+Southwind is a sample React application using observable services (RxJS) on ASP.NET core.